jkjung-avt/keras_imagenet/README.md

 # Prerequisite

-The dataset and CNN models in this repository are built and trained using the keras API within tensorflow.
-To use the code within, make sure you have a relatively new version of tensorflow (say, 1.9.0+) installed properly on the system before running the code.
-I myself have tested it with tensorflow 1.11.0, 1.12.2 and 1.14.0.
+The dataset and CNN models in this repository are built and trained using the 'keras' API within tensorflow.
+I myself have tested the code with tensorflow 1.11.0 and 1.12.2.
+My implementation of [the 'LookAhead' optimizer and 'iter_size' do **not** work for 'tensorflow.python.keras.optimizer_v2.OptimizerV2' (tensorflow-1.13.0+)](https://github.com/keras-team/keras/issues/3556).
+So I would recommend tensorflow-1.12.x if you'd like to use my code to train Keras ImageNet models.

 In addition, the python code in this repository is for python3.
 Make sure you have tensorflow and its dependencies working for python3.